v1k70rk4/ha-samsungtv-smart/info.md

 # HomeAssistant - SamsungTV Smart Component

+>***Note: From April 8th, component configuration with SmartThings is not working because an API from SmartThings server is not returning anymore the list of available devices.
+Waiting some days for API to be restored, then I will search an alternative configuration method.<br/>
+The devices already configured still working properly with SmartThings.***

 This is a custom component to allow control of SamsungTV devices in [HomeAssistant](https://home-assistant.io).
 Is a modified version of the built-in [samsungtv](https://www.home-assistant.io/integrations/samsungtv/) with some extra features.<br/>
 **This plugin is only for 2016+ TVs model!** (maybe all tizen family)